EmAl01/home-nas-project/README.md

 This project helps to understand how a **reliable and automated data infrastructure** is build from the ground up.
 It reflects a deep understanding of **system design, fault tolerance, automation, and maintainability** — essential skills that go beyond traditional application development.

-By combining **Proxmox, ZFS, and Bash scripting**, the system achieves:
+By combining **Proxmox, ZFS, and Bash scripting** the system achieves:
 - data redundancy
 - automation without dependencies
 - transparent logging